Musher For A Minute

 Learn How To Mush!

 About: This is a 1.5 hour crash course in the art of mushing and is open to those ages 12+.
 This tour is geared towards guests who really want to get into the nuts and bolts of modern dog sledding.
 Guests will spend 30 minutes covering all the details of what it takes to prepare the sled dogs and sled for the trail.
 Guests will then hit the trail using a double driver sled (which is kind of like the dog sledding version of a driver’s ed car) for approximately 5 miles/50 minutes (ride time may vary based on: the weights of the participants, trail conditions and the doggies pulling the sled).
 During this time guests will learn their Gees and Haws and practice the #1 rule of dog sledding, NEVER LET GO, with the assistance of a musher for guest and dog safety of course!
 As always, the mushers try to leave some time at the end for guests to share treats with the sled dogs, get photos and give belly rubs.
+Please note that we currently have only 2 double driver sleds, so we are unable to accommodate more than 4 guests at a time for this experience.

 - This tour takes place at 9:30am, 11:30am and 2:30pm